 If you are called back for more tests, you may have a breast examination, more mammograms and ultrasound scans.
 You may also have a biopsy, which is when a small sample is taken from your breast with a needle to be checked under a microscope.
-You will usually get your results within a week.
+While we try to provide the test results to you within a week, occasionally fine needle test/biopsy results may take up to two weeks to come back.